 Jesus was crucified for sedition, challenging Roman authorities.
 Much like what will happen to me.
-Being crucified, in front of my peers.
+Being crucified, in front of his peers

-I think however my mission is to impart to you, my disciples, a defence of public arts funding.
+I think however my mission to impart to you my disciples, I should use this opportunity to defend public arts funding.

 Without public funding this exhibition would not have happened.
 Council funded building, Creative Scotland supported project.
 My project was dreamt up and imagined as a response to the work I do at the publicly funded DCA.
-I also took out a lot about my work as a removals man in the computer article thingy because that was just really dull.
+I also took out a lot about my work as a removals man because that was just really dull.
 I am supported by the DCA, by virtue of being an employee.
 That is my sustenance.

 I sustain myself in non-economic ways by virtue of an artistic peer group providing feedback and guidance here at GENERATOR i.e. the committee of this place.

 Well it didn’t end so well for Jesus.
 You might have heard.
 What they don’t tell you is that Jerusalem was burnt to the ground in 70 A.D by the Romans.
 The Jews – the Zealots- kept rebelling against Roman rule.
-One of their major problems was a Roman statue, put in a synagogue.
-The Romans failed to realise that context is half the work; if only they had studied at Glasgow on the Environmental Arts course.
+One of their major problems was a Romans statue, put in a synagogue.
+The Romans failed to realise that context is half the work; if only they had studied at Glasgow & If only the Romans used art as a form of cultural propaganda.
 The Romans brought it on themselves.
 The Zealots rebelled and Jerusalem was burnt to the ground.

 Now, doing this has no commercial future.

-You are watching a man dressed in a penguin jumper, wearing a penguin hat, playing a spectre/ zombie of his dead self, comparing himself to Jesus.
-This is a direct result of public funding.
+You are watching a man dressed in a penguin jumper, wearing a penguin hat, playing a spectre of his dead self, comparing himself to Jesus.
+This is a direct result of public funding however.